Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function

 where the prime superscripts have been dropped.
 For $N \!=\!
 1$, Eq.\ (\ref{thirty}) reduces to

-This is identical to the result with which Paris begins his analysis in Ref.\ \cite{par14} except for the contour integral along the great arc.
-The problem is that the contour along the great arc does not always vanish and is divergent for certain values of $z$.
+This is identical to the result with which Paris begins in Ref.\ \cite{par14} except it includes the contour integral along the great arc.
+The problem is that the contour along the great arc does not always vanish and is in fact divergent for certain values of $z$.
 When this occurs, it must be reflected in the series on the lhs becoming divergent.
 So let us examine the series on the lhs.